blocknetdx/blocknet/setup-docs/blocknetFAQ.md

 No, to use the exchange you will NOT need any BLOCK.
 Only the service node operators will need BLOCK in order to collect and distribute trade fees.
 Additionally, the service nodes do not handle or control and trader’s coins.
 The sole purpose of the service node is to only collect and distribute trade fees.

 ---
-Ongoing Q/A questions can be found on Reddit: [Reddit Blocknet Q/A](https://www.reddit.com/r/theblocknet/comments/676buj/ask_anything_about_blocknet_qa/)
+Ongoing questions/answers can be found on Reddit: [Reddit Blocknet Q/A](https://www.reddit.com/r/theblocknet/comments/676buj/ask_anything_about_blocknet_qa/)